PocketRelay/PocketRelayClientPlugin/README.md

 target/i686-pc-windows-msvc/release/pocket_relay_plugin.dll
 ```

-## 📌 EA / BioWare Notice
+## 🌐 EA / BioWare Notice

-The **Pocket Relay** software in all its forms are in no way or form supported, endorsed, or provided by BioWare or Electronic Arts.
+The **Pocket Relay** software, in all its forms, is not supported, endorsed, or provided by BioWare or Electronic Arts.

 ## 🧾 License